influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/type-conversions/uint.md

 ---
 title: uint() function
-description: The uint() function converts a value to an uinteger.
+description: The uint() function converts a single value to an uinteger.
 menu:
   v2_0_ref:
     name: uint